 You might say no thank you to the felt sole wading boots because of the risk of the spread of invasive species.
 But these Krokers wading boots are fast-drying, a key feature in minimizing the said risk.
 Hence, you can switch between the two soles as per your needs without any worries.

-Apart from that, these are also very strongly built.
-The rubber material on top is anti-scratch and was unchanged throughout my trip to Montana last summer.
+Apart from that, these are also very strongly built and can be the best saltwater wading boots.
+The rubber material on top is anti-scratch and was unchanged throughout my trip to Florida last summer.
 Since they have such high ankle support, I expected them to immobilize my ankle completely.
 But that was just not the case.
 I was relieved by the amount of support they provide, along with just the right amount of flexibility.
 But one may still find their height a bit intimidating.

 The upper part of the boots is made of hydrophobic materials, which aid further in drying fast.
 Also, the lacing system is pretty quick and straightforward, which saves the trouble of spending a lot of time taking off or putting on your shoes.